 In addition, be sure you’re looking straight ahead rather than down at the ground when you descend.
 If you’re looking down, there’s a tendency to round your back.
 Why is rounding so bad?
 Not keeping your back straight while squatting compresses the discs in your spine.
 At best, you could end up with lower back pain, at worst, a herniated disc.

-Heels Rising Up
+Squat Mistakes #2: Heels Rising Up

 Do your heels rise off the floor or mat when you squat?
 You may be holding your feet too close together.
 When your feet are too close, your place more of the burden on your quadriceps and less on your glutes and hamstrings.
 The best stance for a squat is feet at least shoulder width apart.
-Any closer than that and it can negative impact your form.
+Any closer than that and it can negatively impact your form.
 If you widen your feet and still have problems, you may have weak gluteal muscles.
 In that case, work on strengthening them with focused glute exercises, including lunges, hip thrusts, modified clam shells, and glute bridges.
 Tight calves are another problem that can cause the heels to rise when you descend into a squat.
 One tip is to curl your toes when you squat.
 Curling your toes will help keep your heels in position as you squat.

-Problems with Balance
+Squat Mistakes #3: Problems with Balance

 More people have problems with balance with lunges than squats, but balance can be an issue with squats too, especially if you do deep squats.
 First, make sure your feet are at least shoulder width apart.
 If you’re tall, keep your feet just beyond shoulder width apart.
 A narrow stance makes it harder to stay balanced as you descend.
 Another possibility is your quad muscles are weak and need strengthening.
 Also, next time you do a squat, notice where you’re looking.
 If you’re looking up at the ceiling or down at your feet when you squat, it can throw your balance off.
 Instead, keep your head in a neutral position with eyes looking straight ahead.